ABOUT CLBS

 CLBS delivers holistic care to patients with Liver and gastrointestinal diseases.
 We focus on individualizing the patient's treatment according to the nature and stage of his disease and the functional status of his other organ systems—his heart, his lungs, coexisting diabetes, or any other health problems that he may have.
 We are the best liver transplant hospital in India!

-Hepatitis A is a viral liver disease that can cause mild to severe illness.
+Hepatitis A&E is a viral liver disease that can cause mild to severe illness.

 Read More